HMS Vengeur (1810)

-HMS Vengeur was a 74-gun third-rate of the Royal Navy, launched on 19 June 1810 at Harwich.
-She had an uneventful career, having participated in no battles or engagements.
+HMS Vengeur was a 74-gun third rate built for the Royal Navy in the first decade of the 19th century.
+Completed in 1810, she played a minor role in the Napoleonic Wars. launched on 19 June 1810 at Harwich.

 Service

 On 30 August 1810, Captain Thomas Brown took command of Vengeur, the flagship of Admiral Sir Joseph Sidney Yorke.
 Brown escorted to Portugal a large body of troops sent as reinforcements to the Duke of Wellington's army there.
 Vengeur then cruised the Western Isles to protect an inbound fleet of East Indiamen.

 Brown's replacement in November 1811 was Captain James Brisbane.
 Robert Tristram Ricketts took command of Vengeur in October 1813.